I 'cry every day': Strauss-Kahn accuser

-Strauss-Kahn is not due back in court until August 23 for a hearing which has been delayed several times as prosecutors grapple with the apparently growing possibility that they will not bring the high-profile case to trial.
+Strauss-Kahn is not due back in court until August 23 for a hearing which has been delayed several times as prosecutors grapple with the increasingly messy case.

 She recounted the incident, saying Strauss-Kahn, once seen as a leading contender to be the next president of France, emerged naked from a shower to "grab my breasts" and despite her pleas, forced her head down to his penis.